iltommi/qdb-documentation/README.txt

 WRPME
 -----

-Thank you for downloading and testing our software !
+Thank you for downloading and testing our software!

 wrpme is a high-performance, scalable, persistant and peer-to-peer key/value store.